RESEARCH

 Market microstructure

 Spread, depth at multiple bps, order book imbalance, taker ratios.
-Futures data (when available) including funding rate, open interest, and mark price.
+Futures data (when available) including funding rate, open interest, and futures-spot basis.

 Liquidity quality